chabymanow/Hangman/README.md

 # Hangman game
 **This is a simple hangman game in terminal.**
+---

-You can play against other person or the computer.
+>You can play against other person or the computer.

 With other person, one person needs to write a word and the other person needs to guess it letter-by-letter.